base R

 broom, conflicted, cli, dbplyr, dplyr, dtplyr, forcats, ggplot2, googledrive, googlesheets4, haven, hms, httr, jsonlite, lubridate, magrittr, modelr, pillar, purrr, ragg, readr, readxl, reprex, rlang, rstudioapi, rvest, stringr, tibble, tidyr, xml2, tidyverse.

-tidyverse_packages( )tidy data (input) - where is started
+tidyverse_packages( )tidy data (input) - where it started

 - Hadley Wickham’s

-ggplot(now works at RStudio)- consistent input, easier to write visualization functions
+ggplot(now works at Posit (RStudio))- consistent input, easier to write visualization functions

 - enforce use of ‘tidy’ data